Find Cheap Auto Insurance Quotes in Your Area

 - Records of medical examinations and any bills from doctors and health care providers

-- Receipts of all related expenses
+- Receipts from all related expenses

-After making a claim, remember that:
+After making a claim:

 - You should hear back within a time frame set by your state and insurer.
 Expect updates on any delays.

 - Be prepared to discuss the incident.
 A liability claims adjuster may have questions about your injuries and the cost of the claim.

 - You might have to move through the claims process and reach a payout agreement within a set time frame.
 You can either accept the offer or file a lawsuit if you disagree.